suryansh007-ai/Books-Scrapper/README.md

-# Books Scraper
+# Books Scraper with Image Dataset

-This project scrapes book data from http://books.toscrape.com using Python.
+This project scrapes book data and images from http://books.toscrape.com using Python.

 ## Features
 - Extracts book title, price, availability, and rating
 - Handles pagination across all pages
-- Cleans price data and converts it to numeric format
+- Downloads and stores book images in a separate folder
+- Assigns a unique ID to each book
+- Links metadata with corresponding image files
-- Stores data in JSON format
+- Exports structured data to JSON format

 ## Tech Stack
 - Python